Notify me

 Two of the main disadvantages to many (although by no means all) microbrands are lack of quality control and lack of spare parts.
 Both of these factors relate to the shorter-term perspective of some new microbrands, in contrast to the best of established brands.
 Looking at a new microbrand, you can’t know whether they will still be in business in a few decades to service your watch.

-When you’re receiving a watch already assembled from other people’s parts, as some microbrands are, or even worse, if the watch is drop-shipped directly from the supplier to the buyer without you even seeing it, it is unrealistic to implement a rigorous quality control process.
-By contrast, UnconstrainedTime watches are assembled and checked by the leading British watchmaking service, who make watches for many very well respected British microbrands.
+When you’re receiving a watch already assembled from other people’s parts, as some microbrands are, or even worse, if the watch is drop-shipped directly from the supplier to the buyer without the brand staff even seeing it, it is unrealistic to implement a rigorous quality control process.

-It also makes a lot of sense that enthusiasts don’t like microbrands that just copy ideas from other brands, or which are not offering anything genuinely interesting, just using cheap parts from Asia with a big mark-up, in order to make a profit.
-Some microbrands are really just virtual businesses that are a middleman re-branding existing “white-label” watches from another company, or just putting together cheap parts and adding a big mark-up.
+It also makes a lot of sense that enthusiasts don’t like microbrands that just copy ideas from other brands, or which are not offering anything genuinely interesting, just using cheap parts from Asia with a big mark-up, and a focus on profit.
+Some microbrands are really just virtual businesses that are a middleman rebranding existing “white-label” watches from another company, or just putting together cheap parts and adding a big mark-up.

 A microbrand needs more of a USP (unique selling point) than just being new, just as an established brand needs something more than just being old.

-Also, the high-end quality that’s the difference between a less expensive watch and a much more expensive one which both have the same mechanical specification, can be difficult to convey online, but might be more easily seen in person, by someone with plenty of experience, at least.
+Also, the high-end quality that’s the difference between a less expensive watch and a much more expensive one which both have the same mechanical specification, can be difficult to convey online, but might be more easily seen in person, at least by someone with plenty of experience.

-While some watch lovers see microbrand’s using crowdfunding or having watches on pre-order as “not wanting to risk your own money”, in reality, most people don’t have the $40k needed for a typical microbrand start-up (although it can be done for less, as we are doing), making that an unrealistic criticism.
-While there are crowdfunded brands that are only interested in profit, the idea that all crowdfunded watch brands are negative, is just incorrect.
+While some watch lovers see microbrands using crowdfunding or having watches on pre-order as “not wanting to risk your own money”, in reality, most people don’t have the $40k needed for a typical microbrand start-up, and traditional investment impractical to obtain before having made some sales, making that an unrealistic criticism.
+While there are crowdfunded brands that are only interested in profit, the idea that all crowdfunded watch brands are somehow “negative”, is just incorrect.
+Crowdfunding can be a realistic way to estimate interest in a watch before going ahead with manufacture (as well as providing the funds to do so), which is to everyone’s benefit.

 Some Great Examples Of Watch Microbrands